Drop The Mic. Cognixion Just Previewed What Hands-Free / Voiceless Control Will Be Like For Augmented Reality - Using Your Mind.

 Cognixion ONE will include an augmentative communication (AAC) app and an integrated AI virtual assistant for home automation control and companionship, enabling it to eventually become an insurance fundable WearableSpeech™ generating device.

 "8 Billion people will love it.
-100 Million will directly benefit, including over 1 Billion who support them," said Mail Ling Chan, CCC-SLP and Director of Growth and Achievement at Cognixion.
+100 Million will directly benefit, including over 1 Billion who support them," said Mai Ling Chan, CCC-SLP and Director of Growth and Achievement at Cognixion.

 What leading experts are saying: